GooseLord12/Midterm/README.md

 - Upload photos for each figure
 - Track condition, value, and purchase details
 - Search and filter your collection
-- Organize figures by line, brand, or custom categories
 - Wishlist tracking

 ## Tech Stack